smistx/blog/blog/20250916_htb_sherlock_unit42.md

 }
 ```

-The `ReferrerUrl` clearly points to `https://www.dropbox.com/`.
+The `ReferrerUrl` clearly points to Dropbox.

 ### T4: What was the timestamp changed to for the PDF file?

 **Answer:** `2024-01-14 08:10:06`

-The attacker used a defense evasion technique called "Time Stomping" to make malicious files look older and blend in with legitimate ones.
-Sysmon's Event ID 2 ("A process changed a file creation time") helps us detect this.
+The attacker used timestomping - a defense evasion technique where you change file timestamps to make malicious files blend in.
+Sysmon's Event ID 2 catches this:

 ```json
 {